Table of Contents

 Host you specified in the SSH config file.
 Otherwise, it won't work.

-This tutorial showed you how to use deploy keys to pull your app's code from a GitHub repository to a server automatically.
+This tutorial showed you how to create and use GitHub deploy keys.
 Using a deploy key will save you time and provide you with a safer way to deploy your app.

 In this tutorial, you've learned:

 - How to create an SSH key on your server.

 - What an SSH config file is and how to use it.